SS Vaterland (1913): World War I

 The transport sailed for Europe on 17 December 1917 with 7,250 troops to Liverpool, England where the transport's size, a major advantage with its troop capacity, demonstrated how highly that size limited the ports and repair facilities that could be used in Europe.
 The ship entered dry dock there but could only enter or leave the dry dock on full moon tides that were required to float the ship over the dock's sill.
 In the fifty days there the ship's troop capacity was increased to 8,200.
 The ship was repainted with the British-type dazzle camouflage scheme that she carried for the rest of the war.
 After return to New York her capacity was increased to 8,900.
 On 4 March 1918 the ship again sailed for Liverpool but diverted to Brest for future voyages due to poor berthing and coaling facilities in Liverpool.
 In early summer of 1918 the ship's troop capacity was increased to 10,500.

+Leviathan began regular passages between the Hoboken Port of Embarkation and Brest, France, delivering up to 14,000 persons on each trip.
+Once experience in embarking troops was gained, 11,000 troops could board the ship in two hours.
+While officers had staterooms, the ship was so crowded that one wrote that he supervised a room with 487 enlisted men, with four bunks above each other.
+Men ate twice a day in groups of 500, marching in a precise path to the dining room where they had exactly 20 minutes; with 12,000 soldiers and 2,000 crew, eight hours were needed to feed the passengers one meal.
+Men were taken up on deck for an hour each day; if the weather was poor they had to wait until the next day, "as every hour of the day every foot of deck space was taken up".